 One of the oldest car dealer financing scams is to include an extended warranty for your new car in the financing paperwork.
 The car dealer is doing the paperwork for your car loan they will tell you that you are required to purchase an extended warranty because it is one of the stipulations of the lender.
 You should know that there is no such condition or stipulation for any car loan.
 If the dealer persists in including the extended warranty, go to another dealer.
 This is just another of the car dealer scams to avoid.

-That was only four of the most common car dealership financing scams that used by some car dealers, there are others.
+That was only four of the most common car dealer financing scams that used by some car dealers, there are others.
 Just remember, if you are going to buy a new car and you had a good car dealer experience in the past, consider going there again.
 Anytime time you buy a car and get car dealer financing be sure to read and calculate every line on the paperwork.
 Once you sign on the line it is a contract.
 Don’t forget about the car buying fees and car dealer tricks so they can get your money.